 Russian-led forces violate ceasefire in Donbas nine times

-Over the past 24 hours, Russian-led forces launched nine attacks on positions of the Armed Forces of Ukraine in the Joint Forces Operation (JFO) area in Donbas.
+Over the past day, December 22, nine ceasefire violations were recorded near three populated localities in the Joint Forces Operation area in Donbas.

 Censor.NET reports referring to the JFO press centre Facebook page.